 Medical malpractice often results in serious injuries.
 Some common cases include:

-If you or someone you care about experienced one of these or any other form of medical malpractice and want to explore your legal options, contact Russell & Hill, PLLC for a case evaluation.
+If you or someone you care about experienced one of these or any other form of medical malpractice and want to explore your legal options, contact medical malpractice attorney at Russell & Hill, PLLC for a case evaluation.

 If you or a family member were injured by a negligent medical professional and you need a medical malpractice attorney in Seattle, contact Russell & Hill, PLLC today for a free consultation.
 We believe that medical professionals need to be held accountable for their actions, and when their negligence leads to a patient becoming injured, they need to be brought to justice in the civil courtroom.
 We offer our legal services on a fee-contingency basis, which means that you pay nothing in attorney fees until your case has been settled or won.
 Call us today for a cost-free case assessment.